rupakg/blog/content/posts/roundup-of-api-platforms-and-specifications.md

 ## API Platforms

 The market is full of API platforms.
 Without going into details, here is a feature comparison for some of the popular platforms.
-I have created a matrix of feature sets that are crucial in deciding an API platform that will meet the needs.
+I have created a matrix of feature sets that are crucial in deciding on an API platform that will meet the needs.

 | Platform       | Design     | Code Gen.   | Documentation | Testing/Portal | Management|
 |------------|------------|------------|----------|------|--------------|